themanaworld/policies/policies/privacy-policy.md

 without parental guidance, supervision or authorization.

-If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will do our best efforts to promptly remove such information from our records.
+If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately at data@themanaworld.org and we will do our best efforts to promptly remove such information from our records.

 ## Changes to this policy